MissedMemo/react-styling-libs-compared/README.md

 ### Stylus

-- use the post-stylus postCSS adapter to add autoprefixer support
+- use the post-stylus postCSS adapter to add autoprefixer support (which references .browserslistrc for fine-grained control over supported browser versions).
 - extract CSS as a separate file in production builds using mini-css-extract-plugin
 - myComponent.jsx imports myComponent.styl (CSS can remain segregated while still maintaining a clear association with the component it targets)
 - define reset and shared or top-level styles via simple @import statements